Director: Martin Stadtler

 LEG manages two lead projects: Software Defined Infrastructure (SDI) and Big Data.
 Software Defined Infrastructure enables the cloud revolution, and is the fundamental building block for the next generation of the datacenter.
 Big Data was established as a Lead Project to make AArch64 a first class citizen in the Hadoop and Spark community, as well as a supported architecture for scale-out analytics.

-Leg also leads the initiative Developer Cloud.
+LEG leads the initiative Developer Cloud.
 The ARM architecture Developer Cloud allows developers to implement, port and test server, cloud and IoT applications without substantial upfront hardware investment.
 Developers have access to popular development environments, such as Debian, CentOS, Ubuntu and RHEL.
 The Developer Cloud (based on OpenStack) employs ARM server platforms from Linaro members Cavium, HPE, Huawei and Qualcomm.
-The Developer Cloud is hosted in two regions, one based in Cambridge, UK and the second based in Austin, USA.
+The Developer Cloud is hosted in three regions, one based in Cambridge, UK; one in Austin, USA; and the third in Shanghai, China.
 To sign up for Developer Cloud, click here.

 To find out more about LEG, there is a public mailing list linaro-enterprise that is archived here.
 There is also an IRC channel #linaro-enterprise on irc.freenode.net.
 You can use the web or your favourite IRC client.